Japan Football League: Relegation from JFL

-The team at the bottom of the league faces a direct relegation, exchanging its place with Regional League promotion competition winner, with the team ranked 15th playing the relegation/promotion play-off against the team finishing second in that competition.
+The team at the bottom of the league faces a direct relegation, exchanging its place with Japanese Regional Football Champions League winner, with the team ranked 15th playing the relegation/promotion play-off against the team finishing second in that competition.
 The number of teams relegated varies depending on the outcome of the play-off or the number of teams withdrawn from the JFL.
+This use until 2025 season.

+From 2026–27 onwards, the two bottom teams are directly relegation without playoffs due to abolish promotion relegation play-off JFL/Regional Leagues.

 Emperor's Cup eligibility

 Until 2008, only the club at the top of the standings at half-season (17 matches completed) was qualified for the Emperor's Cup, entering it at the third round along with the clubs in J2, but the allotment was widened to the top three clubs in 2010 due to the expansion of J2.
 Every other club must qualify through a qualifying cup in their own prefecture and then must enter at the first round.

 In 2015, only the winner of the apertura (first half) qualified.